 Tips for Successfully Writing a Research Proposal

-- Seek opinion from someone you know that is enjoying good funding or consult any experienced agency that offer such services.
+- Seek the opinion of someone you know is well-funded or consult any experienced agency offering these services.

 Sample Research Proposal Letter